Keloid Scar Treatment

 What is the difference between hypertrophic and keloid scars?

 Hypertrophic scars are raised, red marks that stay within the original wound margins.
 Keloids, by contrast, grow into the surrounding normal skin and can keep enlarging for months or years.
 Keloid scars are usually firmer, more conspicuous, and may be itchy or sore.
 Hypertrophic scars often flatten with time, whereas keloids rarely improve without active treatment.
-We treat both keloid and hypetrophic scars.
+We treat both keloid and hypertrophic scars.

 I am having ear keloid surgical excision, and I have been told I need a custom made ear compression splint?